wandersonwhcr/nubank-challenge/README.md

 returned by controller.
 Input is validated throught Clojure records with JSON Schemas.

+To avoid floating point arithmetic problems, a calculator was created, using BigDecimals.
+Atom variables and object locking prevent memory leak, because multiple requests can break the balance calculation.

 ## Documentation

 Source code documentation isn't available on start.
 To generate docs, call